MrRaghav/DataScience/DCU_works/machineLearning/ReadMe.txt

 HMP
 C3D
 C3D with HMP
-captions with count vectorizer captions with tf-idf captions with HMP captions with C3D
+captions using count vectorizer captions using tf-idf captions with HMP captions with C3D